 It’s surprising to most how much damage a hailstorm can do: what looks like a few dimples here and there on your car can actually cost thousands of dollars to fix.

-But the real question is: will your insurance cover the repair cost?
+But the real question is: will your insurance cover the car hail damage repair cost?

 There are 3 different types of insurance coverage a car can have.
 If you have comprehensive coverage, you’re in luck.
 If you have liability-only insurance for your car or truck, the hail damage will not be covered.

-However, if you don’t have comprehensive insurance or want to keep the insurance payout and sell your vehicle, you may wonder how much un-repaired hail damage can devalue your car.
+However, if you don’t have comprehensive insurance or want to keep the insurance payout and sell your vehicle, you may be wondering how much un-repaired hail damage can devalue your car.

 How Much Does It Cost To Repair Hail Damage?

 The cost to repair the damage can be quite steep.
-On average, the average cost of auto hail repairs is $6500 (after more than 20 years fixing hail-damaged cars, we know!).
+The average cost of auto hail repairs is $6,500 (After more than 20 years fixing hail-damaged cars, we know!).